sudo97/hlox/notes/Parser.md

 ## Parser Combinator approach (Next day update)

 I decided to write functional parser, since it's very common for Haskell. you can see how the grammar almost mirrors the code.
 I am still thinking about building a data-structure to represent grammar

+## UPD Few days later

+My fellow haskellers tell me I should use Parser Combinator and for Synctonization I should use additional variant in AST, special case `ErrorNode` that could be parsed as anything til the end of the statement.

+I won't be doing that for now, but will try it later as I go.